RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execution-Logging.md

 # WinEvent Logger

-Instead of using the default logging mechanism you can log execution details directly to the Windows event log.
+You can log execution details directly to the Windows event log as shown below.
 You will find the `Atomic Red Team` log under the `Application and Services Logs` folder in the Windows event viewer.

 ```powershell
 Invoke-AtomicTest T1016 -LoggingModule "WinEvent-ExecutionLogger"